Community Testing Guidance

 We recommend clinical partners check with their malpractice insurance carrier to ensure COVID testing activities are covered under their policy.

-Clinical entities are recommended test individuals in line with testing criteria and priorities established by the Centers for Disease Control and Prevention (CDC) and Maryland Department of Health (MDH).
+Clinical entities are recommended to test individuals in line with testing criteria and priorities established by the Centers for Disease Control and Prevention (CDC) and the Maryland Department of Health (MDH).
 The clinical partner is expected to remain up to date with current testing guidelines, and follow these guidelines when providing tests.

 Testing clinics are recommended to define whether they are open to all members of the public or will be focused on a specific group.